 CHA’S POSITION AND ACTIVITIES

-CHA supports measures to strengthen the 340B program consistent with its original intent: to allow safety net and rural hospitals to serve more people and provide more comprehensive services by giving them access to lower cost outpatient drugs.
+CHA supports measures to strengthen the 340B program consistent with its original intent—assisting safety net and rural hospitals to stretch resources as far as possible, reaching more patients and providing more comprehensive services.
 CHA supports:

 - Adequate funding for the Health Resources and Services Administration (HRSA) to ensure compliance with 340B program requirements

 - Rescission of the steep cuts to reimbursement for 340B drugs in the Medicare Outpatient Prospective Payment System

 CHA opposes proposals that would undermine the 340B program and harm the communities our member serve, such as:

 - Establishing a moratorium on new covered entities

 - Making it harder for safety net hospitals to participate

 - Impose reporting requirements that are unduly burdensome or do not provide information relevant to the program’s intent or operation

 CHA also supports, and our members are implementing, the American Hospital Association’s 340B Good Stewardship Principles, which call for hospitals to: